-For students: the Judicial Affairs Officer; for staff: the Associate Vice President for Human Resource Programs; for faculty: the Associate Vice President for Faculty Affairs & Academic Resources; for campus events and visitors: the University Police Department.
+For students: the Community Responsibility and Student Conduct Officer; for staff: the Associate Vice President for Human Resource Programs; for faculty: the Associate Vice President for Faculty Affairs & Academic Resources; for campus events and visitors: the University Police Department.

 All CSUCI students, faculty, staff, tenants, and visitors, on campus organizations, and off campus sponsored organizations and events.